madwyn/libcube2cyl/README.md

 Cube2Cyl is a panoramic lib, for cubic to cylindrical projection conversion.

-Cube2Cyl is a single header file library, written in C++.
+Cube2Cyl is a single header file library, available in both C and C++.

 A picture is worth a thousand words.